My History with Game Systems (and Game Collection)

 The “My History With…” series are my thoughts back when I was a kid to young adult, about when I got games of a series, my initial thoughts about them, and other thoughts about the games.
 I stick to games I have or had, not one I played for the first time when i discovered emulation or modern system remakes.

 I started my journey in the Final Fantasy series started later than Dragon Quest/Warrior, but i fell in love with it as I did DW.
 I loved reading as a kid and my love for sci-fi and fantasy really drove me to the FF series seeing how Dragon Warrior was always more medieval fantasy.
 The longform storytelling here of having an objective for your party and solving problems along the way, or not knowing who or what you’re fighting or fighting for made me want to keep playing as I grew up.
+I also loved the deep and involved storylines in the games and watching the heroes overcome their personal traumas and come out the other end better people.
+It was always fun learning that the big enemy you’re chasing after really isn’t the last guy near the end.
 Even as a kid I didn’t mind grinding that much (though now with emulators you got that magic fast forward button).
 I should really start seeing down with these again with some the remakes and rediscover my childhood joy.
-For this I stuck with ones
+For this I stuck with ones I’ve had or have, not ones I started playing via emulation.
+I also do have Tactics, but not a bit fan of strategy rpgs.

 Continue reading